How Do Unpermitted Additions Affect Home Value?

 Sell your home as-is

 You can choose to sell your home as-is and disclose the unpermitted additions, but you’ll need to set the asking price well under market value to attract buyers.
 You might need to price your home as if the extra bedroom or bathroom was never added.
-Work with a realtor to determine how best to price your home, or you can sell your home off market.
+Work with a real estate agent to determine how best to price your home, or you can sell your home off market.

 If you need to sell your home quickly, consider selling with Sundae.
 Investors on our marketplace compete to buy your home, so you can get the highest price possible.
 You’ll also be able to avoid retroactive permitting costs, real estate commissions, and even closing costs, and you can close in as little as ten days.
 You may even be eligible for a cash advance of up to $10,000 after your inspection, should you need it.